 Philip Moloney, a member of the Victoria RapidPlan Implementation Group, is leading the RapidPlan launch at the Andrew Love Cancer Centre in Geelong, Victoria, where he serves as the clinical and technical leader of Radiotherapy Planning Services.
 His center is a lead site for the establishment of an anal cancer RapidPlan model, and a supporting site for a radical head & neck cancer model and a prostate cancer model.

 “OncoPeer has been an invaluable tool within the Victorian RapidPlan Group.
 Prior to using this tool, there were a lot of subtle technique variations within our own state, even between departments within close proximity to each other.
 However, OncoPeer has helped us unite as a team by providing an efficient means of information and idea sharing,” states Moloney.
 “Although we are in the early phases of RapidPlan implementation, our experiences indicate a significant future for Varian’s knowledge-based planning software in Victoria.”

-“I began using OncoPeer because I wanted to collaborate with other oncology and radiotherapy professionals regarding the use of the Eclipse scripting API,” says Joseph Bradshaw, dosimetrist at Sheffield Teaching Hospital in the UK.
+“I began using OncoPeer because I wanted to collaborate with other oncology and radiotherapy professionals regarding the use of the Eclipse scripting application program interface (API),” says Joseph Bradshaw, dosimetrist at Sheffield Teaching Hospital in the UK.
 “I was having some issues getting my project up and running and was hoping someone else had similar experience they could share with me.”

 “OncoPeer was a tremendous help in getting the knowledge I needed to successfully launch our scripting project,” says Bradshaw.
 “While mine is a relatively large department, the knowledge for my project wasn’t readily available.
 By accessing OncoPeer, I was able to communicate with other individuals in the same profession all over the world.
 This increased the potential knowledge base dramatically and enabled me to be in contact with users not only in centers throughout the UK but also the United States.”